-Customers are also looking for new emotions from music, something close to what they can feel and experience with live performance, and that can only be achieved when the quality is highest possible standard.
-In the difficult world we live in, music can become a very efficient method of therapy.
+Customers are also looking for new emotions from music, something close to what they can feel and experience with live performance, and that can only be achieved when the quality is the highest possible standard.
+In a difficult world, we live in, music can become a very efficient method of therapy.

 Because Askja is based on psycho-acoustic and veracity in the reproduction of sound, we can certainly guarantee pure magic and emotion.

 Our products aim to become astonishing jewels in terms of design; it is completely new to have a masterpiece of art at home which provides the listener with an unprecedented sensorial experience!

 Do your competitors have an influence on your work in any way?